WARD 2045 CO2E MONITOR

 We partnered with Google Creative Lab to create a series of Digital Easels; which formed part of a public installation - showcasing a unique drawing experiment.
 The series we developed was approachable and informal - inviting to be drawn upon by adults and kids alike.

-Whimsical in concept, yet rigorous in manufacture, the Canvas embraces the demands of public events - structurally robust, yet compact and movable.
+Whimsical in concept, yet rigorous in manufacture, the easel embraces the demands of public events - structurally robust, yet compact and movable.
 The design is sympathetic to tech integration, discretely accommodating power, cabling and cooling elements within its ventilated base unit.

 HOT & COLD